HemachandranD/foodsight/README.md

 - tuna_tartare
 - waffles

-Hoping to train more images going forward and keep the app updated.
+🔑Hoping to train more images going forward and keep the app updated!